-Once you have the entire Glide Armor set, upgrading each armor piece twice will grant you the Impact Proof bonus, which completely negates fall damage when you’re wearing the whole set.
+Each piece of the Glide Armor set gives you a skydive mobility up buff, allowing you to move faster and more easily as you’re in the air.
+Upgrading each armor piece twice will grant you the Impact Proof set bonus, which completely negates fall damage when you’re wearing the whole set.

-In order to do so, you’re going to need the following:
+In order to upgrade, you’re going to provide a Great Fairy the following:

 Remember that for both items, once you have Sensor + installed on your Purah Pad, you can take a picture using the in-game camera (just drop them on the ground!) and head to the Hyrule Compendium to mark them.
 Then, as you’re roaming around, the sensor will let you know of any nearby sightings.